mirage/ocaml-github/README.md

 Cookie jar
 ==========

-Applications that use this library will need to save authentication tokens locally, and the `Github_cookie_jar` module in the `unix/` directory helps handle this more naturally.
-It maps an authentication token onto a local application name, which can then query that token at runtime and use it in Github API calls.
+Applications that use this library will need to save authorization tokens locally, and the `Github_cookie_jar` module in the `unix/` directory helps handle this more naturally.
+It maps an authorization token onto a local application name, which can then query that token at runtime and use it in Github API calls.

-The tokens are all stored in `$HOME/.github/<name>`, where `<name>` is the local name of the application.
+The tokens are all stored in `$HOME/.github/jar/<name>`, where `<name>` is the local name of the application.

 A `git-jar` command is also installed to add, remove and list the contents